-After heading back to the campsite, you can also visit the Nag Mandir, that is believed to protect and bless the villages in that area.
+After heading back to the campsite, you can also visit the Nag Mandir.
+It is believed to protect and bless the villages in that area.
 It is just 5 minutes away from the base camp.

 The campsite is all yours to enjoy for the rest of the day.

-It is time to head back, but your itinerary is designed in a way to ensure there is no overlap of routes.
-So, instead of heading back to Pantwari, you will make your way to Auntar, which is another charming little village.
+It is time to head back, but the itinerary is designed in a way to ensure there is no overlap of routes.
+So, instead of heading back to Pantwari, we make our way to Auntar, which is another charming little village.

-The trail is pretty much straight forward.
-You will walk up and down the hills and in and out of forests.
+The trail is pretty straight forward.
+You walk up and down the hills and in and out of forests.

-But majority of the trail runs downhill, so prepare your toes and knees for the same.
+But majority of the trail runs downhill; prepare your toes and knees for the same.

 You’ll walk for a 3-4 hours...